gcxchange-gcechange/react-all-communities/README.md

 # My Groups
 ## Update
-- Option to show all groups, this will show 20 groups at the time (with pagination).
+- Option to show all groups based on the selected letter or # (numbers)
-- New link available to redirect at a specific page for the creation of the group.
-- You can choose the number group to display in the setting.
+- You can choose how many groups to display in the property pane.
-- If the user have more group, see all button will show.
-In the setting, a input is available for the see all link.
-- Ability to sort by creation date or alphabitical.
+- Ability to sort cards alphabetically or date the group was created.
-- French as been add.
+- French language icluded.
-- Available in full-with layout.
-- New List style layout available.

 ## Summary

-Using Microsoft Graph, this webpart grabs the Office 365 groups the current user is a member of with links to the groups' SharePoint site.
+Using Microsoft Graph, this webpart generates all of the Office 365 groups that have been created in the SharePoint site.

-The webpart has been updated to include a grid style layout, in addition to the compact layout as seen below:
 ![Grid Demo](./src/webparts/reactAllGroups/assets/All_Communities.png)